 Are HS Codes required for each of the items in my exports?

-They can help with faster processing of shipments and more accurate calculation of taxes and duties payable in the destination country.
+We highly recommend adding them regardless of the destination you ship your goods to.
+They help with faster processing of shipments, and more accurate calculation of taxes and duties payable in the destination country.

-An Accurate Goods Description is required as this helps with the classification of items by carriers.
+An accurate Goods Description is also required, as this helps with the classification of items by carriers.
+Simply typing "Shoes" is not acceptable, you need to be more specific, eg. "Womens Running Shoes".

 Where do I add HS codes to my items and orders in ReadyToShip?